 Most studies to date about the effectiveness of live-cultured probiotic foods have been done on yogurt.
 In some research on fermented dairy foods and their impact on intestinal microbiota, it was suggested that yogurt, in particular, could be a means of modulating gut flora.

 We greatly encourage making your own homemade fermented foods, like cultured vegetables and kefir.
-When purchasing fermented foods, look for the terms 'contains active or live cultures' or lists the probiotic strains on the product labeling.
+When purchasing fermented foods, look for the terms 'contains active or live cultures' or lists the probiotic strains on product labeling.